 The Newsletter is distributed by post twice a year, giving details of forthcoming lectures and excursions, and news of the Society and geological events organised by other organisations.
 Any member can submit items for the Newsletter.
 Contact details for key ofﬁcers of the Society are included.

 This website has full information about the Society, our activities and publications.
 Keep an eye on it for updates as the year goes by.
 We also have a Facebook page.
 The EGS News email list is used to circulate news and last-minute changes, for example if a lecture is changed or cancelled.
 All members are invited to join this list: just ask the Membership Secretary.

-The Edinburgh Geologist is the magazine of the Society, published twice a year, and it provides a revealing view of the various interests of the Society’s members.
-The Annual Report, incorporating the Proceedings of the Society, is distributed in advance of our Annual General Meeting, normally held in January.
+The Edinburgh Geologist is the Society’s magazine, published twice a year, and it provides a revealing view of the various interests of the Society’s members.
+The Annual Report, incorporating the Proceedings of the Society, is distributed in advance of our Annual General Meeting, normally held in early spring.

 The Society publishes a number of excursion guides to the geology of different areas of Scotland, which guide readers to the most important rock exposures in any area and explain their signiﬁcance.
 The guides are available to members at a 20% discount.